damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 # Secondary actions
 Secondary moves can be performed as often as the player wants and at any point of the turn.
 They are:

-1. Swapping the content of the warehouse's shelves (the leader cards' depots can be included in the choice)
+1. Swapping the content of the player's shelves
 2. Activating/discarding a leader card

 ## Swapping two shelves